muhammetdalbasti/Da_Project1_Python/README.md

 <details>
 <summary>Show/Hide</summary>
 <br>
-    <strong>Does the gender of a driver have an impact on police behavior during a traffic stop?
-In this chapter, I will explore that question while practicing filtering,           grouping, method chaining, Boolean math, string methods, and more!</strong>
+    * Does the gender of a driver have an impact on police behavior during a traffic stop?
+In this chapter, I will explore that question while practicing filtering,                   grouping, method chaining, Boolean math, string methods, and more!
     * Before comparing the violations being committed by each gender, I should examine the violations committed by all drivers to get a baseline understanding of the data.
     * I'll first create a DataFrame for each gender, and then analyze the violations in each DataFrame separately.
     * First, I'll create two DataFrames of drivers who were stopped for speeding: one containing females and the other containing males.
 Then, for each gender, I'll use the           stop_outcome column to calculate what percentage of stops resulted in a "Citation" (meaning a ticket) versus a "Warning".